alshdavid/crayon-router/readme.md

 ## SPA, Regardless of your Framework

-- SPA UI router for the Browser
+- UI router for the browser
 - ExpressJS like syntax
 - Supports all major frameworks
 - Route animations under one API